 Hangman's Fracture (C2 Fracture)

 The "hangman's fracture" is a fracture of the pedicle of C2 caused by hyperextension of the spine due to abrupt deceleration.
 In this fracture, the skull, atlas, and axis function as a unit during hyperextension.
 Since the AP diameter of the neural canal is greatest at C2, cord damage is uncommon or minimal.
 A common mechanism is head-on MVCs.

 Classification is based upon the amount of displacement of the fracture.

-Typical mechanism is flexion movement
+The typical mechanism is flexion movement

 Minor fractures to the cervical spine without neurological deficits can be treated with conservative management of pain management, brace, and follow-up.
 If the cervical injury is unstable, surgical intervention may be warranted.
 The surgical intervention will vary, depending on the injury.
-Fusion of the cervical vertebrae may be warranted with or without internal fixation with metal plates and screws.
+The fusion of the cervical vertebrae may be warranted with or without internal fixation with metal plates and screws.
 Sub-axial fractures are often stabilized with internal fixation, whereas axial fractures often require external fixation with a halo, with external pins stabilizing the vertebrae.
 For decompression of the spine, surgical removal of a portion may be necessary if there is compression of the spinal cord or nerve.
-This can be a laminectomy, laminoplasty, foraminotomy, discectomy or other technique.
+This can be a laminectomy, laminoplasty, foraminotomy, discectomy or other techniques.
 The main goal of treatment is to decompress the spinal cord and stabilize the spine.